 Any student in good academic standing may voluntarily withdraw from the College.
-Trinity students on exchange or academic leave of absence do not withdraw from the College.
-A student voluntarily withdrawing must have a confidential exit interview with the Coordinator of the First Year Academic Experience (First Year students) Dean of Students (Sophomores, Juniors and Seniors), or the Director of IDP (IDP students) and complete and sign a Notice of Voluntary Withdrawal form that will be filed with the registrar.
+Trinity students on exchange or participating in an approved study abroad progrm do not withdraw from the College.
+A student voluntarily withdrawing must have a confidential exit interview with the Coordinator of the First Year Academic Experience (First Year students) Dean of Students (Sophomores, Juniors and Seniors), or the Director of IDP (IDP students) and complete and sign a Notice of Voluntary Withdrawal form that will be filed with the Registrar's Office.
 Notice of voluntary withdrawal is recorded permanently on the student’s transcript.
 To start the withdrawal process, print a copy of the Voluntary Withdrawal Form (also available on the Registrar's Office Forms page) and schedule an appointment with the appropriate office.

 Students who withdraw voluntarily mid-semester may not participate in the academic and co-curricular activities of the College until their next semester of enrollment has begun.
 Students will also lose meal plan privileges and are expected to vacate campus housing for the remainder of the semester.

 To return to the College from a voluntary withdrawal, a student must notify the Registrar's Office of the intention to return not later than March 1 for return in the fall term, and October 1 for return in the spring term.
 Additional information on the return process may be found on the page Return/Readmission to Trinity.

 Required withdrawal is a suspension from the College because of academic deficiencies.
 Suspension is a physical separation from the College and estricts those students on withdrawal from participating in the academic and co-curricular activities of the College.
 At the end of the fall and spring terms, required withdrawal is voted by the Academic Affairs Committee and noted on the student’s transcript.